MicrosoftDocs/powerquery-docs/powerquery-docs/data-preview-tools.md

 On the top right-hand corner of the Value distribution chart there's a small icon of three dots.
 When clicking on this contextual three dots, you'll get the option to use the 'Group by' feature to group your values in the chart by a set of options available.
+In the image below, we are grouping a column of Product Names by the text length.
 Once the values have been grouped in the chart, you can interact with it and interact with it as showcased in the 'Filter by value' section of this article.

 [Image o group by as a before and after picture](https://github.com/migueesc123/powerquery-docs/blob/master/powerquery-docs/image.png)